JesusASmx/Correlation-between-anime-synopsis-and-popularity-with-LLM-s/README.md

 ### Citation

-If you use the Dataset and/or use part of our code -implicitly/explicitly- for your research projects, cite this repository.
+If you use the Dataset and/or use part of our code -implicitly/explicitly- for your research projects, please reference and cite this repository.